 The blended format will mean that individual participants will be able to join online or in person, and that panels and discussions will involve a mixture of online and in person participants.
 Whether you join in Dundee or online, you will be able to participate across the conference panels and plenary sessions.

 Colleagues at the University of Victoria in Canada have also kindly agreed to host a ‘hub’ for those who can get to UVic in person, but cannot get to Dundee.
-Please see the call for papers for more details and contact details for queries.
+Please see the programme for more details and contact us for more details or queries.

 Distancing in Dundee